Use These Art Journal Prompts to Release Your Anxiety

 7. Motivation.
 What motivates you?
 Explore your motivation to overcome social anxiety and what might be holding you back.

-8. Loneliness.
+8. Lonely.
 What role does loneliness play in your life?
 If loneliness is a problem for you, what could you do to solve that?

 9. Maybe.
 Explore the word maybe and all of its connotations.
-Maybe suggests possibility; are there any possibilities your are ignoring in your life?
+Maybe suggests possibility; are there any possibilities you are ignoring in your life?